Asad-Alim/AI-powered-multivendor-e-commerce-platform/README.md

 - **Stale `.env.example` entries:** Clerk, Upstash, and refresh-token variables are documented but never used — see the [Environment Variables](#environment-variables) note above.
 - **`User.cart` column is dead:** the schema has a `cart Json` field on `User`, presumably intended for server-synced carts (mirroring how wishlist works), but nothing in the app currently reads or writes it — cart state is `localStorage`-only.
 - **`CONTRIBUTING.md` still refers to the project as "GoCart"**, left over from the template this project was originally based on — worth a find-and-replace pass if you plan to accept outside contributions.
+- **Return-approval refund failures are silent:** in `return-request/approve/route.js`, the `stripe.refunds.create(...)` call is wrapped in a try/catch that only does `console.error` on failure — it does not throw, so it can't roll back the surrounding transaction.
+If the Stripe refund errors out (bad payment intent, insufficient balance, etc.), the item is still marked `APPROVED`, stock is still restored, and the store's earnings are still decremented, even though the customer was never actually refunded.
+Worth making that failure abort the transaction (or at minimum flag the order for manual review) instead of swallowing it.
 ---

 ## License